isselmou92/DistortionCorrection/README.md

 By default, it expects two Nifti MR images, as described in the following example:
 - ΔB0-corrected MR volume intended to be corrected for GNL.

-- a displacement map of a phantom, obtained after non-rigid registration with a CT image of the same object, which includes GNL-induced displacements in mm per each voxel.
+- A displacement map of a phantom, obtained after non-rigid registration with a CT image of the same object, which includes GNL-induced displacements in mm per each voxel.

 #### phantom_displacement_GNL script’s workflow: